OneSock-inc/OnlyOne/README.md

 ## OnlyOne Documentation
 The setup instruction and documentation are split in two : the [frontend instruction](./frontend/README.md) and the [backend instruction](./backend/README.md).

-The thorough documentation can be downloaded from the teams channel
+The thorough documentation can be downloaded from the teams channel or in the [documents folder](./documents/)

 ## The production environment
 The workflow to deploy is as follows :